FrontEnd-classroom-assignments/budget-tracker/README.md

 # Budget Tracker Assignment

-Create a simple Budget Tracker built with React and TypeScript.
+Create a simple Budget Tracker built with React and TypeScript. **NOTE!** Create own branch from each step.
 ## Step 1
 Step one can be started after the TodoList is implemented in the course